amanhex/Leetcode-Solutions/README.md

 Contributions are always welcome!

-You can help to optimize some codes and categorize the Questions into Easy, Medium and Hard categories as in Leetcode itself.
+You can help to optimize some codes and categorize the Questions into Easy, Medium and Hard category, as in Leetcode itself.

 ## Language Used